Biden says Israel-Hezbollah conflict could turn into 'all-out war' as US floats cease-fire proposal

 “If there were to be a full-scale war — which we don’t have and which we’re working to avoid – that’s actually not going to solve the problem," Blinken said.

 Superville reported from Washington.
-AP White House correspondent Zeke Miller contributed reporting.
+AP White House correspondent Zeke Miller in Washington and Josef Federman in Jerusalem contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.